dlewis-irse/react-to-rabbit/ProjectTracker.md

 # TODO

-## React Developer Tasks

-- [x] Set up client using Vite for development and build.
-- [x] Set up WebSocket client utility in the React app.
-- [x] Implement `makeBackendRequest` function to send JSON payloads to the backend.
-- [x] Add a testing interface in `App.jsx` to utilize `makeBackendRequest`.
-- [x] Clean up `App.jsx` to remove Vite boilerplate and simplify the UI.
-- [ ] Test the `makeBackendRequest` function.
-- [ ] Document the `makeBackendRequest` API.
-- [ ] Handle streaming data in the UI.
-- [ ] Add error handling in the UI.
-- [ ] (Optional) Set up state management for handling complex state.

-## Backend Developer Tasks

-- [x] Set up WebSocket server to handle connections from React clients.
-- [x] Route incoming requests to RabbitMQ based on `requestType`.
-- [x] Maintain mapping of request IDs to WebSocket connections.
-- [x] Consume responses from RabbitMQ and relay them to WebSocket clients.
-- [x] Update WebSocket server to use ES6 import syntax.
-- [x] Implement plugin architecture for request handlers.
-- [x] Replace Node.js with Bun.js for backend execution.
-- [x] Implement error handling for RabbitMQ disconnections.
-- [ ] Add support for streaming data in the backend.
-- [ ] Add logging for RabbitMQ and WebSocket server events.
-- [ ] Document the WebSocket server and RabbitMQ connection setup.
-- [ ] Add configuration validation to ensure correct settings at startup.
-- [ ] Implement a handler for `testRequest` in the backend.
-- [ ] Route the `testRequest` to the appropriate handler in the backend.
-- [ ] Refactor the WebSocket server to publish requests to RabbitMQ instead of directly invoking handlers.
-- [ ] Update the WebSocket server to listen for responses from RabbitMQ and relay them to the React client.
-- [ ] Remove direct coupling between the WebSocket server and `testRequestHandler.js`.

-## Worker Service Developer Tasks

-- [ ] Implement RabbitMQ consumers for worker services (Python/NodeJS).
-- [ ] Publish JSON responses to RabbitMQ with original request IDs.
-- [ ] Support streaming data by publishing chunks to RabbitMQ.
-- [ ] Write unit tests for worker services (Test Driven Development).
-- [ ] Refactor worker service code to follow reusable patterns.
-- [ ] Implement a RabbitMQ consumer for the worker service to process `testRequest`.
-- [ ] Publish a response to RabbitMQ with the original request ID.
-- [ ] Implement a standalone worker service for `testRequestHandler.js` that listens for messages from RabbitMQ.
-- [ ] Ensure the worker service processes the request and publishes the response back to RabbitMQ with the original request ID.
-- [ ] Support streaming data by publishing chunks to RabbitMQ.
-- [x] Implement a `registerHandler` utility to abstract RabbitMQ setup and message handling.
-- [x] Refactor `testRequestHandler.js` to use the `registerHandler` utility.
-- [x] Ensure the refactored `testRequestHandler` aligns with the desired structure.
+## Functionality Tasks

+### React Developer Tasks

+- [ ] Test the `makeBackendRequest` function to ensure it handles streaming data and errors correctly.
+- [ ] Handle streaming data in the UI by providing real-time feedback to the user.
+- [ ] Add error handling in the UI to display meaningful messages when requests fail.
+- [ ] (Optional) Set up state management for handling complex state, such as streaming data and error states.

+### Backend Developer Tasks

+- [ ] Add logging for RabbitMQ and WebSocket server events using a logging library.
+- [ ] Add configuration validation to ensure correct settings at startup, such as RabbitMQ URLs and exchange names.

+### Multi-Language Support

+- [ ] Add support for creating services in Python.
+  - [ ] Implement a Python version of the `registerHandler` utility.
+  - [ ] Create a sample Python service to demonstrate functionality.
+  - [ ] Ensure compatibility with RabbitMQ and the existing architecture.
+- [ ] Add support for creating services in Go.
+  - [ ] Implement a Go version of the `registerHandler` utility.
+  - [ ] Create a sample Go service to demonstrate functionality.
+  - [ ] Ensure compatibility with RabbitMQ and the existing architecture.

+### Logging and Observability

+- [ ] Implement centralized logging for all components (client, server, RabbitMQ, and processing agents).
+  - [ ] Use a logging library (e.g., Winston for Node.js, Loguru for Python, and Logrus for Go).
+  - [ ] Ensure logs include timestamps, log levels, and contextual information.
+- [ ] Add real-time observability for communication between components.
+  - [ ] Implement a dashboard to visualize messages sent and received by the client, server, RabbitMQ, and processing agents.
+  - [ ] Use WebSocket or a similar technology to stream logs and events to the dashboard in real time.
+  - [ ] Include filters to view specific components or message types.

 ## Testing Tasks

-- [x] Write unit tests for `connectRabbitMQ` to test RabbitMQ connection and error handling.
-- [x] Write unit tests for `startServer` to test WebSocket server functionality and error handling.
-- [x] Write unit tests for `websocketClient` to test WebSocket client functionality.
-- [ ] Write unit tests for `makeBackendRequest` to test backend request handling.
+- [ ] Write unit tests for `makeBackendRequest` to test backend request handling, including streaming and error scenarios.
-- [ ] Write unit tests for environment variable loading.
-- [ ] Write unit tests for `rabbitmqConfig` to validate default values.
-- [ ] Write unit tests for the `testRequest` handler in the backend.
-- [ ] Write unit tests for the RabbitMQ consumer in the worker service.
+- [ ] Write unit tests for the `registerHandler` utility to ensure it correctly handles RabbitMQ setup and message processing.
-- [ ] Write integration tests to verify the end-to-end flow from the React client to the worker service and back.
+- [ ] Write integration tests to verify the end-to-end flow from the React client to the worker service and back, including streaming data.
-- [ ] Write unit tests for the RabbitMQ publisher in the WebSocket server.
+- [ ] Write unit tests for the Python version of the `registerHandler` utility.
-- [ ] Write unit tests for the `registerHandler` utility.
+- [ ] Write unit tests for the Go version of the `registerHandler` utility.
-- [ ] Verify the refactored `testRequestHandler` works as expected.

-# Design Flaw Identified

-### Current Issue
-The `testRequestHandler.js` is tightly coupled to the WebSocket server, which violates the intended architecture.
-Handlers should not be directly invoked by the WebSocket server.
-Instead, they should operate as standalone services that listen for messages broadcast through RabbitMQ.
-Responses should be sent back through RabbitMQ to the WebSocket server, which will then transmit them to the React client.

-### Tasks to Address the Design Flaw

-#### Backend Developer Tasks
-- [x] Refactor the WebSocket server to publish requests to RabbitMQ instead of directly invoking handlers.
-- [x] Update the WebSocket server to listen for responses from RabbitMQ and relay them to the React client.
-- [x] Remove direct coupling between the WebSocket server and `testRequestHandler.js`.

-#### Worker Service Developer Tasks
-- [x] Implement a standalone worker service for `testRequestHandler.js` that listens for messages from RabbitMQ.
-- [x] Ensure the worker service processes the request and publishes the response back to RabbitMQ with the original request ID.
-- [x] Support streaming data by publishing chunks to RabbitMQ.

-#### Testing Tasks
-- [x] Write integration tests to verify the end-to-end flow from the React client to the worker service and back.
+- [ ] Write integration tests to verify multi-language service compatibility with the existing architecture.
-- [x] Write unit tests for the RabbitMQ consumer in the worker service.
+- [ ] Write tests for the logging functionality to ensure logs are generated correctly and include all required information.
-- [x] Write unit tests for the RabbitMQ publisher in the WebSocket server.
+- [ ] Write tests for the real-time observability dashboard to verify it displays accurate and up-to-date information.

+## Documentation Tasks

+- [ ] Update `README.md` with architecture details, including the role of RabbitMQ, WebSocket server, and worker services.
+- [ ] Add usage instructions for running the project, including environment variable setup and starting the services.
+- [ ] Document the `registerHandler` utility, including its API, parameters, and examples of usage.
+- [ ] Document the `makeBackendRequest` API, including its parameters, return values, and examples of usage.
+- [ ] Add testing guidelines to the `README.md`, including how to run unit and integration tests and interpret the results.